• Home |

 Reloading is a skill worth having, and it doesn't require a gunsmithing certificate.
 You can reuse your spent brass and save money on factory ammo.

-Reloading takes time to figure out and dial in, but once you get everything set to how you like it, you can quickly pump out several hundred rounds in your spare time.
+Reloading takes time to figure out, but once you get everything set to how you like it, you can quickly pump out several hundred rounds in your spare time.

 The upfront cost is substantial because you have to purchase reloading equipment and ammunition supplies.